-SoCalGas has several programs, policies, standards and procedures in place so that the Company and its employees are prepared to respond to emergencies.
-These activities are intended to limit damage from accidents and provide timely response to customer and employee reports of leaks, hazardous conditions, and emergency events such as earthquakes.
+SoCalGas implements and continuously improves upon several programs, policies, standards, and procedures to safely respond to emergencies.
+These activities and procedures were created to limit damage from accidents and provide timely response to customer and employee reports of leaks, hazardous conditions, and emergency events such as earthquakes, fires, and/or mudslides.